 My first husband and I lived on old farmland in the Midwest with deer on our property.
-We enjoyed spending time outside with our dogs and cooking on grill.
+We enjoyed spending time outside with our dogs and cooking on the grill.
 During the summer, I suddenly woke up one morning with incredible neck and back pain, feeling flu-like.
 At age 26, I had never heard of Lyme disease which is contracted through a tick bite.
 Lyme has become a highly controversial disease.
 Unless caught early, it’s a long-term, incapacitating disease.
 Now I describe it as being tortured in a lingering way, like a prisoner of war, but a prisoner who is not allowed to truly come home.

 I went from an active woman pursuing a career to a lethargic person with mysterious flu-like symptoms.
 I searched for answers but doctors couldn’t find any.
 And this is the hardest part because a Lyme sufferer is dying for people – even doctors- to truly understand what is now called the “Invisible Disease.”
 As Lyme disease progressed, I had to move home to Texas where I was blessed with a wonderful support system while consulting doctors.